 If you do get into an accident, make sure you know the right number to call.
 Your rental car company should provide you with that information.

 No need to take the car to the car wash, but you could get charged extra if you return the vehicle in a rough state.
 Tell your travel buddies to keep their muddy shoes out of the car and snag a lid for that extra-large cup of cold brew you’re sipping on.

 When it’s time to return the car, fill up at a gas station close to the rental car location.
 Make sure you know the right type of gasoline to use and keep your receipt just in case.

 7. Wait for the inspection

 Don’t just head out once you’ve dropped off the rental car.
 Wait for the representative to inspect the vehicle to help avoid losing your rental car deposit.
 Before paying the bill, double-check each line item to ensure there aren’t any hidden fees or issues.

 Stress less with Avail car sharing

-Between hidden fees and all the red tape from rental companies, renting a car has unfortunately become a hassle.
-We don’t think it needs to be that way.
+Between hidden fees and all the red tape from rental companies, renting a car has unfortunately become a hassle, but we don’t think it needs to be that way.
 When you book a car with Avail, you won’t encounter hidden fees.
-In fact, every trip is protected with Allstate insurance and our low daily rates include a second driver.
+In fact, Allstate insurance protection is available for every trip and our low daily rates include a second driver.
 To make your experience even smoother, our car sharing locations are equipped for self-service pick-up and drop off.
 That means you’ll just book online, grab the car keys from a secure key box and hit the road — no lines, no waiting.